PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 legacy producer/consumer maps, exercises multiple matches, and preserves fan-out and graph-output adapters.

-The wrong-way NCHW-to-NHWC Transpose-before-Conv sanitizer constructs one `ModelIRGraphIndex` per standalone invocation.
+Wrong-way NCHW-to-NHWC Transpose-before-Conv sanitation is owned by the Torch/ TensorFlow-free `passes/conv_input_layout.py` module.
+A graph containing a Transpose constructs or reuses one `ModelIRGraphIndex`; a Transpose-free graph retains the former unused-tensor pruning but allocates no index.
 Candidate order comes from the indexed `TRANSPOSE` type bucket and every adapter consumer comes from the current consumer index.
 An adapter remains protected unless all consumers are Conv data-input users whose filters expect the already-NHWC source channel and reject the adapter's output channel.
 Accepted global input replacement updates every affected consumer through the index before differential operator removal.
+The lowerer's private API is a compatibility wrapper, and the formerly duplicated safety valve inside the Swish-QDQ NHWC- island optimizer delegates to the same owner at its unchanged execution point and maps removals back to the existing Swish statistic.
 Public adapter outputs, non-Conv fan-out, missing users, mismatched filters, ranks, and permutations retain the former no-op behavior.
-A complete legacy-reference comparison covers two removals and multi-Conv fan-out, observes one index build and no compatibility consumer-map call, and confirms that the maintained producer, consumer, duplicate-producer, identity, and type indexes equal a fresh rebuild.
+Complete legacy-reference comparison covers two removals and multi-Conv fan-out, observes one index build and no compatibility consumer-map call, confirms the maintained producer, consumer, duplicate-producer, identity, and type indexes equal a fresh rebuild, and proves identical Swish-only safety-valve output and statistics.

 Recurrent orphan-step alias repair is shared by direct lowering and PyTorch normalization through the Torch-free